Despite risks, Trump says he's taking hydroxychloroquine to protect against coronavirus

 FDA Commissioner Stephen Hahn said in an emailed statement Tuesday: "The decision to take any drug is ultimately a decision between a patient and their doctor."

-"Maybe he's really not taking it because the president lies about things characteristically," Schumer said on MSNBC.
-He added: "I don't know whether he is taking it or not.
-I know him saying he is taking it, whether he is or not, is reckless, reckless, reckless."

-At least two White House staffers tested positive for COVID-19 earlier this month, sparking concerns about the steps taken by the administration to protect the president and sending Vice President Mike Pence and other officials into varying forms of self-isolation.
+As research started to emerge that hydroxychloroquine was not helpful, and even potentially harmful, in battling COVID-19, the president's public rhetoric in support of the drug had faded.
+But his private hopes had not, according to three White House officials and Republicans close to the White House not authorized to speak publicly about private discussions.

+Trump also lashed out at House Speaker Nancy Pelosi, calling her a "sick woman" who has "a lot of mental problems" after she questioned Trump's use of the drug because he is 73 and falsely labeled him "morbidly obese."
+Her comments were followed by Senate Democratic leader Chuck Schumer, who told MSNBC that Trump's move was "reckless, reckless, reckless."

-The White House has since mandated that those in the West Wing wear face coverings and has introduced daily testing for the virus for the president, vice president and those they come in close contact with.
-Trump says he continues to test negative for the coronavirus.
+After two staffers were known to test positive for COVID-19 earlier this month, the White House mandated that those in the West Wing wear face coverings and introduced daily testing for the president, vice president and those they come in close contact with.

-Trump last underwent an "interim" medical checkup in a November visit to Walter Reed National Military Medical Center that was not noted on his public schedule.
-His last complete physical took place in February 2019.

-Several prominent doctors said they worried that people would infer from Trump's example that the drug works or is safe.
+Pence told Fox on Tuesday that he was not taking the drug because his doctor did not recommend it, but said he "would never begrudge any American taking the advice of their physician."

 Prescriptions for hydroxychloroquine surged roughly 80% in March to more than 830,000 compared with same period in the prior year, according to data tracking firm IQVIA.
 That jump in prescribing came before the federal government accepted nearly 30 million doses of the drug donated to the strategic national stockpile by foreign drugmakers.
 Since then, millions of those tablets have been shipped to U.S. hospitals nationwide for use treating patients with COVID-19.